-Possession Prevention in Puppies
+Resource Guarding Prevention in Puppies

 Prevention Plan Tips

-Here are some things you can start doing to prevent issues from occurring.
-If you are currently dealing with resource guarding issues, I suggest hiring a behavior professional so that you can properly get these issues addressed.
+Here are some tips you can start implementing to prevent issues from occurring.
+If you are currently dealing with resource guarding issues, I suggest hiring a qualified behavior professional so that you can properly get these issues addressed.

-Anthony De Marinis is the owner of De Marinis Dog Training & Behavior on Long Island, NY.
-He provides private in-home training and behavior modification solutions using positive reinforcement-based methods.
-He also provides video consultations remotely as he has many clients across the United States.
-Anthony has 6 professional certifications which include: Certified Dog Behavior Consultant from the International Association for Animal Behavior Consultants, Certified Graduate of distinction from the Victoria Stilwell Academy for Dog Training & Behavior, Certified Behavior Adjustment Trainer, Certified Victoria Stilwell Licensed Positively Dog Trainer, The Third Way Certified Trainer and is a Fear Free Certified Animal Trainer.
+Anthony De Marinis is the owner of De Marinis Dog Training & Behavior and provides comprehensive in-home behavior consultations and positive reinforcement dog training services across Long Island, NY.
+(Online Virtual Consultations for aggression and behavior modification are also available for clients who are both local and out of state.)
+His specialty is working with complex aggression and behavior cases.
+Anthony has 7 professional certifications which include: Certified Dog Behavior Consultant from the International Association for Animal Behavior Consultants, Accredited Dog Trainer by the International Association of Animal Behavior Consultants, Certified Graduate of distinction from the Victoria Stilwell Academy for Dog Training & Behavior, Certified Behavior Adjustment Trainer, Certified Victoria Stilwell Licensed Positively Dog Trainer, The Third Way Certified Trainer and is a Fear Free Certified Animal Trainer.
 Currently, Anthony has a young Australian Kelpie named Journey.
-They are learning about agility and nose work together.
+They are learning about agility and sheep herding.
 You can visit Anthony’s website and learn more about him and his services at: www.demarinisdogtraining.com